Ibrahim-Ola/Ibrahim-Ola/README.md

 ## About Me

 My name is Ibrahim Alabi.
 I am an experienced data scientist with a profound passion for data-related problem-solving.
 My expertise is in building end-to-end Machine Learning pipelines for solving real-life problems.
-I am currently a Ph.D. candidate in Computer Science with a Data Science Emphasis at [Boise State University](https://www.boisestate.edu/computing/directory/student-directory/ibrahim-olalekan-alabi/).
-My research focuses on using Machine Learning to improve snow products.
+I am a Dr. of Computing  with an emphasis in Data Science.

 ## Research Interest